ABOUT PETE CATALDO

 In 2014, I finally made the call that I needed to make all along: to work for myself and exercise those creative demons.
 It was time to flex my muscle as a voiceover actor and start betting on myself to deliver the results I’ve always wanted.

 Our Manhattan apartment was thus converted into a small studio to block out the crazy sirens and random noise that the East Village of New York City will rain down upon us.
-My day now consists of performing once again.
-Instead of reading the news and sports and being all kinds of awesome to people in front of the camera, I’m now behind a high-powered microphone.
-I’m even back to writing content on a daily basis (for this site and many others), including my fatherhood-focused blog, DaddyMindTricks – where I share weekly content about crushing life as a new bread of involved and super hero type dads.
+My day now consisted of performing once again.
+Instead of reading the news and sports and being all kinds of awesome to people in front of the camera, I’m was performing behind a high-powered microphone and got the opportunity to be the voice behind three published audiobooks.

 Voice acting allows me to pretend I’m a different person, performing a new role each and every day.
 Writing allows me flex even more of those creative muscles that I’d been missing while schlepping products and fetching water for celebrity spokespersons.

-While that main role of my life is still the diaper-changing, baby-burping and daddy-daughter bonding of the fatherhood variety, I get to set my own schedule and my own rules for the road of business success.
+While that main role of my life is still the diaper-changing, baby-burping and daddy-daughter/father-son bonding of the fatherhood variety, I get to set my own schedule and my own rules for the road of business success.

 My time in TV news taught me the ins and outs of performance and how to read a script.
 My time in public relations and marketing taught me the importance of branding and how to market both myself and my business.